-The calm of the air and the rain coming from the sky reminds me that God is in control.
+The calm of the air and the rain coming from the sky reminds me that God is in control and He is with us.
 Even in these times of uncertainty, the sun will rise in the morning.
 He is not surprised by this virus and He understands that we are feeling uncertain and anxious.
 But there is no need to fear.

 I once heard an acronym that sums up the word fear.
 False Expectations Affecting Reality.
 This holds for many of us in these uncertain times and that is why it is so important to stay informed, to get our news from multiple sources and to turn to one another for encouragement and support.
 We are not alone in this pandemic and this is an opportunity to reach out to one another by other means besides in person contact.

 Today I received some disappointing news.
 My transplant has been postponed.
 Though I am not surprised, it is still a blow to my already fragile heart.
 My immune system after transplant will be even more compromised than it is now, and catching the virus could be the worst thing for me, so it is the right decision, for my safety and the safety of my donor.

 These are uncertain times, with not enough information to know when this pandemic will subside, but the certainty is I know God is with us.
 He is in the phone calls and texts from friends offering their support while I am stuck home, confined to my 4 walls, He is in the loving concern of family and friends and He is with the doctors and nurses who have to make some very difficult decisions in these challenging times.